etching-net/etching-net.github.io/README.md

    Media: TEXT, IMAGE, AUDIO, VIDEO, OTHER

 2. [**INSCRIBE**](https://github.com/users/etching-net/projects/1) – Suggest an inscription,
-   review the content of a proposal in progress, or
+   review the content of a proposal in progress,
-   inscribe a new digital artifact yourself.
+   or inscribe a new digital artifact yourself.

 3. [**SUPPORT**](https://getmonero.org) – Fund new inscriptions
    by donating Monero (XMR) to the address below.
-    `85s5L3p44AYBNTcmoPjTeygjMgXLbEAW6Fuf4qC1ZiymgeqCnqDhy7cToNMeFRU7zZZtAHndnW1bcF7NNwJkFBdg84gqrMZ`
+    `8C6s3puMLw2djCDVNGeeWyQDUL3RJrivMK5KNxqsviJdfADtXPsuyxXRYMRdAMgy6m2gHC4kdqPrqNhPcdqr8AeSKXAgm6J`

 Good luck!
 May you enjoy a peaceful day of good health and a night of happy dreams 🙂

-## BITCOIN ARTIFACTS BY ORDINAL
+## DIGITAL ARTIFACT INDEX

 | Ordinal | Artifact                                             | Medium | Field     |
 | -------:| ---------------------------------------------------- |:------:|:---------:|